concord-consortium/littlechef-servers/README.md

    theme eg: `cp -r ./app/assets/themes/interactions ./app/assets/themes/newthemename` and `cp -r ./themes/interactions ./themes/newthemename`.
 You will also have to modify app.scss to add a new `.project-header h1` background image for your project.
 0. Deploy: `bundle exec cap projectname-production deploy`
 0. Setup the default project: `bundle exec cap projectname-production setup:init_database`
+0. OPTIONAL: Load in some NCES districts.
-0. Configure some districts.
-Check config/settings.yml, add or remove states from the entry "states_and_provinces:" (all is valid)
+  0. Check config/settings.yml, add or remove states from the entry "states_and_provinces:" (all is valid)
+     NOTE: `config/settings.yml` is managed by chef and is usually specificed in the roles/<projectname>.json
   0. Run the cap task to setup districts (this will take a while if you use 'all' or have a lot of states): `bundle exec cap <site> setup:districts`
   0. TBD: You might consider using a mysql databse dump of just the district data, using 'Sequel Pro' and the included 0140425portal-districts-and-schools.sql.zip file (password protected)
 0. Run the cap task `bundle exec cap <site> solr:hard_reindex` to get the solr materials listings to work.